laamdomai-sudo/100Hires_project/research/youtube-transcripts/chris-walker-video.md

 - the validation methods
 - the initial go-to-market motions

-The core idea:
+The core argument:

-👉 Content and GTM should be designed around a clear market, a clear segment, and a clear business model
+> 👉 Content and GTM should be designed around a clear market, a clear segment, and a clear business model
-👉 Not around generic content output or broad positioning
+> 👉 Not around generic content output or broad positioning

 ## Key Insights